PauloPhagula/site/_posts/2017-04-06-js-inheritance-doesnt-exist.md

 We should turn our focus to the prototype property.
 What with it?

-So, as said before, during the development of JS Brendan Eich was asked to make it look like Java and so he introduced what Douglas Crockford calls pseudo-classical inheritance (again doesn't exist for real).
+So, as said before, during the development of JS, Brendan Eich was asked to make it look like Java and so he introduced what Douglas Crockford calls pseudo-classical inheritance (again doesn't exist for real).